Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto

 Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto, (/kɪˈnɪnmənd/; 23 April 1751 – 21 June 1814), known as Sir Gilbert Elliott, 4th Baronet until 1797, and the Lord Minto from 1797 to 1813, was a British diplomat and politician who sat in the House of Commons between 1776 and 1795.
-He was viceroy of the short-lived Anglo-Corsican Kingdom from 1794 to 1796 and went on to become Governor-General of India between July 1807 and 1813.
+He was viceroy of the short-lived Anglo-Corsican Kingdom from 1794 to 1796 and went on to become Governor-General of the Presidency of Fort William between July 1807 and 1813.

 Background and education

 Minto was born in Edinburgh, the eldest son of Sir Gilbert Elliot, 3rd Baronet, and Agnes, daughter of Hugh Dalrymple-Murray-Kynynmound.
-He was the nephew of John Elliott, Governor of Newfoundland, Andrew Elliot the 41st Colonial Governor of New York, and of Jean Elliot the poet.
+He was the nephew of John Elliott, Governor of Newfoundland; Andrew Elliot, the 41st Colonial Governor of New York; and Jean Elliot, the poet.